rgyani/microservice-patterns/README.md

 * Various services might use a diverse set of protocols
 * The backend services could change over time, and the client should to be agnostic to those changes.

-The solution is to implement an API gateway which is the single entry point for all clients.
+The solution is to implement an API gateway which is the single entry point for all clients. <br>
 The API gateway could, in turn, simply proxy the requests to the appropriate services, or fan-out the requests to various services, aggregate the response and return the appropriate result.

 While this can lead to increased complexity and response time due to additional network hop, the advantages include